Total Hip Replacement, Part 4: Ambulation in Acute Care

 0:00

-The speech pathologist demonstrates how to do a bedside assessment of swallowing with a stroke survivor in acute care.
+The speech pathologist introduces food as she demonstrates a bedside assessment of swallowing with a stroke survivor.